-CAT BEHAVIOUR ISSUES OWNERS ENCOUNTER
+CAT BEHAVIOUR PROBLEMS OWNERS ENCOUNTER

 At the Cat Lab, our Cat Behaviourist, Dionna Newton specialises in understanding cat behaviour.
 Dionna has practiced as an Animal Behaviourist for over 20 years.
 Within this time, she has consulted for an extensive range of behavioural issues for cat owners, across all breeds of cats.
 When asked why she loves consulting for cat behaviour cases she said: